Get Started with YINI

 Build, convert, and consume structured configuration and data using simple tools.

 - π Β Convert YINI β JSON via CLI.
+(Can export parsed data as YAML, XML, JS too.)

 - π¦ Load YINI into your app as native objects.